 During your visit to Kinsale, you'd be crazy to miss out on the town's happening food scene.
 Taste fantastic seafood in a number of the town's restaurants and gastro pubs.
 Or how about a wildflower honey and mead tasting at Kinsale Mead Company?

 Visit Kinsale on this tour: Driftwood 6 Day Ancient Ireland Tour

 Kilkenny prides itself on its lively entertainment scene.
-Experience music and craic in its many pubs or through one of the many annual festivals hosted here.
+Experience music and craic in its many pubs.
+Or at one of the many annual festivals hosted in Kilkenny.

 Feel the ghosts of Strongbow and the Earls of Ormonde at 12th century Kilkenny Castle; undoubtedly the most striking feature of the town.
 Other options include taking a tour of Smithwicks, brewing up a storm since 1710; or shopping for crafts and other goodies along Kilkenny's welcoming streets.